sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Multiple-Containers.md

 ### Logging

-The content that is displayed to the console when building is also captured in a log file named `${PWD}/logs/build_sas_container.log`.
-If a log file exists at the time of the run, the previous file is preserved with a name of `build_sas_container_<date-time stamp>.log`.
+The content that is displayed to the console when building is also captured in a log file named `builds/multiple/build.log` for a multiple deployment, `builds/full/build.log` for a full deployment, or `builds/single/build.log` for a single deployment.
 If problems are encountered during the build process, review the log file or provide it when opening up tickets.

 ### Errors During Build